GILBERT SECTION - PETER KENNEDY

 Belfast-based, John’s 49-year involvement with musical theatre has spanned the amateur, semi-pro and professional worlds and for the greater part of that time ran in conjunction with a long career in journalism.
 It has seen him perform in, direct and produce shows and concerts as well as broadcast and write extensively on musical theatre and review hundreds of shows.
 For the Association, he has acted as an adjudicator as well as editing the AIMS Bulletin, the forerunner of Show Times and more recently co-edited the 50th anniversary brochure.

-GILBERT PROGRAMME ADJUDICATOR - BRIAN GUNNING
+SULLIVAN PROGRAMME ADJUDICATOR - BRIAN GUNNING

 Brian has been a member of Tullamore Musical Society for 41 years appearing in 33 productions and serving on various